kakrusch/docana-project-luka/README.md

 Hutto, C.J. & Gilbert, E.E.
 (2014).
 VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text.
 Eighth International Conference on Weblogs and Social Media (ICWSM-14).
 Ann Arbor, MI, June 2014.

+Adegbija, E., & Bello, J. (2001).
+The semantics of ‘okay’(OK) in Nigerian English.
+World Englishes, 20(1), 89-98.

+Völske, M., Potthast, M., Syed, S., & Stein, B. (2017, September).
+Tl; dr: Mining reddit to learn automatic summarization.
+In Proceedings of the Workshop on New Frontiers in Summarization (pp. 59-63).